Phenomenal-Cat/NewAtlantis/source/NA_MIDAS.rst

 Microwire 'brush' array electrodes have been independently developed by multiple groups.
 However, the variety now commercially manufactured by `MicroProbes <https://microprobes.com/images/products/mc/mba/>`_ were originally developed at the University of Freiburg (`Bondar et al., 2009 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0008222>`_; `Krüger et al., 2010 <https://doi.org/10.3389/fneng.2010.00006>`_).

 The concept is to take a bundle of insulated microwires and insert them into the brain through a guide tube.
 As the electrode tip is lowered, the individual wires splay out in the tissue, allowing for stable isolation of extracellular spiking activity for a local population of neurons over long time periods (many months).
-Each microwire consists of a nickel-chromium-aluminum core of 12.5 µm diameter, insulated with polyimide by the manufacturer (‘IsaOhm’, Isabellenhuete, Germany).
+Each microwire consists of a nickel-chromium-aluminum core of 12.5 µm diameter, insulated with polyimide by the manufacturer (`IsaOhm®, Isabellenhüete <https://www.isabellenhuette.de/en/precision-alloys/products/isaohmr>`_, Germany).
 These electrodes are currently commercially available from `MicroProbes (MD) <https://microprobes.com/products/multichannel-arrays/mba>`_ in lengths from 2.5 mm to 120 mm.